Ditch the wires with these Qi car chargers

-Best Wireless Car Chargers and Mounts Android Central 2019
+Best wireless car chargers and mounts Android Central 2021

-Driving is an excellent time to charge your phone up, especially if you tend to have long commutes.
-However, plugging and unplugging your phone every single time you get into the car is a pain, especially when so many of our phones have wireless charging that's perfect for this.
-Qi chargers have been slowly creeping into our offices and homes.
-If you're using a Qi-enabled phone, you should absolutely grab one of these chargers and go wire-free in the car.
+For drivers with long daily commutes, the best wireless car chargers are an excellent investment.
+Beyond the fact that plugging and unplugging your phone can be a pain, most car chargers come with a mount or phone holder that places your phone closer to eye level, so you're not glancing down when your gaze should be on the road.
+Qi wireless chargers have already started creeping into our offices and homes.
+If you're using a Qi-enabled phone, you should absolutely grab one of these chargers and go wire-free in the car too.

-- Most dependable: iOttie Easy One Touch Wireless Qi Fast Charge Car Mount Kit
+- Most dependable: iOttie Wireless Car Charger Auto Sense

-- BYOC: Anker PowerWave Fast Wireless Car Charger with Air Vent Phone Holder
+- Built-in cooling: ZeeHoo 15W Wireless Car Charger with Built-in Cooling Fan

-- Auto awesome: Bolt Car Mount and Qi Fast Wireless Charger with Auto Sense Locking

 - Multiple mounting options: Squish Wireless Car Charger with QC 3.0 Car Charger